 The paragraph above is from the National Register Nomination.

 Stella Williams - For many years one of the best known people in town.
-Now
+If

-if someone can send me a picture of George Mongiat I'll add him here.
+anyone can send me a picture of George Mongiat, I'll add him here.

 Hopedale Landmark Restored